HL Gender Pay Gap Report 2019

 Proportion of males/females who received a bonus payment

-We had an unusually low proportion of colleagues receiving a bonus as at 5th April 2017, because of the rate of growth of the business and the number of new colleagues who joined us and were not, at that point, eligible for a bonus.
+We have a low proportion of colleagues receiving a bonus as at 5th April 2018, because of the rate of growth of the business and the number of new colleagues who joined us and were not, at that point, eligible for a bonus.

 Why there is a gender pay gap